rwhetten/DeepSeqAnalysis/docs/source/re-seq-align-struct.rst

 Key Facts
 *********

-The length and number of repetitive sequences in a particular genome determine the sequencing strategy to produce data likely to allow a relatively complete assembly.
-The objective is to have good coverage of the genome with pairs of reads that are far enough apart to guarantee that both reads of a pair are **not** within the same repetitive sequence element.
-If one read is within a repetitive element and the other read is in flanking sequence that is unique in the genome, then that read pair provides evidence locating one copy of the repetitive element within a specific unique-sequence region in the genome.
-Different genomes have differing lengths and arrangements of repetitive DNA sequences in the genome, so different strategies may be required for library construction and sequencing.
+The length and number of repetitive sequences in a particular genome determine the sequencing strategy to produce data likely to allow a relatively complete assembly, and also help determine the best strategy for detecting variation among individuals in genome sequence.
+Short-read sequencing is very useful for detecting substitutions or insertion/deletion events (indels) of one to a few basepairs, but is not as sensitive for detecting larger indels (>50 bp), or rearrangments such as inversions, translocations, or duplications.
+Long-read sequencing has much greater sensitivity for detecting these larger-scale phenomena, but is still a relatively new approach for structural analysis of genomes of higher eukaryotes because of the higher relative cost of long-read methods relative to Illumina sequencing.
+This cost structure is changing with the acquisition of PacBio by Illumina and the recent release of the Oxford Nanopore Technologies PromethION instrument.

 Variant discovery/genotyping
 ----------------------------

-+ SNPs vs structural variants: SNPs are usually more abundant in terms of numbers of sites, but insertion/deletion (indel) and rearrangement events can affect more nucleotides genome-wide.
++ SNPs vs structural variants: SNPs are usually more abundant in terms of numbers of sites, but indels and rearrangement events can affect more nucleotides genome-wide.
 A report in Nature Genetics (`Chiang et al, 2017 <http://www.nature.com/ng/journal/vaop/ncurrent/full/ng.3834.html>`_) suggests that structural variants often have larger effects on relative expression levels of nearby genes than do SNPs.

 \